pddg/go-ghq-alfred/README.md

 Filtering the result of `ghq list -p` with `{query}` and show them.

+### Preparing

+You should specify path to `ghq`.
+Open this workflow settings, and edit environment variables.
+Default is `/usr/local/bin/ghq`.

+And I recommend you to specify a editor and terminal app.
+Default is `Visual Studio Code.app` and `iTerm.app`

 ### Modifier key options

 * **Enter**: Open repository in Finder.